mgbennet/pizzabot/README.md

 2. '''cd pizzabot'''
 3. '''npm install'''
 4. '''node app.js'''
 5. In the [Bot Framework Emulator](https://docs.botframework.com/en-us/tools/bot-framework-emulator/), go to http://localhost:3978/api/messages (password and app id are empty).
+Send any message to start the conversation.